invadelabs/drewwiki/ServerSetupCentOS7.md

 drewderivative/dotforward
 -------------------------

-Quick module I wrote to add an entry to /root/.forward to be available as parameter in Foreman.
+Simple module I wrote to add an entry to /root/.forward to be available as parameter in Foreman.

 Set dotforward::forwardemail to 'drew@invadelabs.com'